httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 # Acknowledgements
 {:numbered="false"}
 RFC 6265 was written by Adam Barth.
-This document is a minor update of RFC 6265, adding small features, and aligning the specification with the reality of today’s deployments.
+This document is an update of RFC 6265, aligning the specification with the reality of today’s deployments.
 Here, we’re standing upon the shoulders of a giant since the majority of the text is still Adam’s.